Cook, South Australia: History

-Today
+After privatisation

 In 2009, Cook was said to have a resident population of four.
-The town was effectively closed in 1997 when the Australian National Railways' assets were sold to railway operating companies.
-The reliability of diesel locomotives and the introduction of concrete sleepers and continuously welded rail rendered resident employees redundant.
-Track and facilities maintenance is undertaken by contractors and diesel refuelling facilities remain; there is overnight accommodation for resting train crews.
+The town was effectively closed in 1997 when the Australian National Railways' assets were sold to railway operating company Australian Southern Railroad.
+Ownership was later transferred to National Rail Corporation, later becoming Pacific National after a trade for the Intermodal yard facilities at Alice Springs in 2004 in preparation for the opening of the railway to Darwin.

+The reliability of modern diesel locomotives and the introduction of concrete sleepers and continuously welded rail rendered resident employees redundant.
+Track and facilities maintenance is undertaken by Australian Rail Track Corporation (ARTC) and diesel refuelling facilities remain for Intermodal train services and the Indian Pacific; there is overnight accommodation for resting Pacific National train crews.

 The crossing loop can cross trains up to 1.8 km long.
 The former airstrip is known as a place to spot inland dotterel.

 As of 2016, Cook was officially described as an "unbounded locality" which is not used as an address.
 Since 2013, it has been administratively classified as being in the locality of Nullarbor.